brumar/sentence_boundary_detection/README.md

 The HTML feature will respect existing inline tags (e.g `span`, `strong` ...).
 If a sentence partially overlaps with such tags, they will be closed and reopened.
 But this behavior **will mess** with blocking tags such as p, div et...

 In the future :
-- Sentence detection will occur only inside HTML sections that contains not a single blocking tags
+- Sentence detection will occur only inside HTML sections that contains not a single blocking tag
 - An opening blocking tag such as `<p>` will be interpreted as linebreak.

 Be warned that there are no setting files.
 If you need a different behavior (set of features, tweaks on the HTML output), you have to edit the source code itself.